 If you don’t like rain, don’t come here, however.
-Every single month sees rain on average, with the driest month (March) still bringing an average of 8 wet days.
-Otherwise, weather here is fairly moderate.
+Every month sees rain on average, with the driest month (March) still bringing an average of 8 wet days.
+Otherwise, the weather here is fairly moderate.

 In the winter months, temperatures can drop below freezing at night but rarely during the day (though January’s average high temperature sits about 1 degree Celsius, or about 34 degrees Fahrenheit).
-During these cold winters months you’ll only see perhaps 2-3 hours of sunlight per day as well.
+During these cold winters months, you’ll only see perhaps 2-3 hours of sunlight per day as well.

 If you like to travel in the summertime, this is a good time to visit Brno.
 Some attractions throughout the Czech Republic, and Brno in particular, are only open during the summer months, so this can be a perfect time to visit here.